-Baguio, aside from its natural visual appeal emits a pervasive spiritual fine vibration that immediately impacts on one’s being by refreshing the soul and stimulating the spirit.
+Baguio, aside from its natural visual appeal, emits a pervasive spiritual fine vibration that immediately impacts one’s being by refreshing the soul and stimulating the spirit.
 This subtle energy essence is captured in the photographs of Willy Magtibay as a “contemplative photographer.”

 Unlike the social realism of Romeo Mariano, Willie’s art photographs evoke a personal message of his inner spiritual struggles and triumphs, a unique artform expressing the rich dimensions of the soul of a human being immersed into the natural material artform of the Earth.

-Baguio in its different natural configurations, shades, times, geographic points and atmospheres show a changing personality of beauty and mystical color that inspires the mind, kindles the flame of the soul, awes and activates the spirit and relaxes the body, which only Willie Magtibay can capture at the precise moment of light and time.
+Baguio, in its different natural configurations, shades, times, geographic points, and atmospheres, shows a changing personality of beauty and mystical color that inspires the mind, kindles the flame of the soul, awes and activates the spirit, and relaxes the body, which only Willie Magtibay can capture at the precise moment of light and time.

 A Long History of Friendship

-I had a student at UP Baguio, Richard who worked as a folksinger at Fireplace, and every time I went there for drink with warm buddies, groups of artists, painters, photographers were also around.
+I had a student at UP Baguio, Richard, who worked as a folksinger at Fireplace, and every time I went there for a drink with warm buddies, groups of artists, painters, photographers were also around.
 This was long before the destructive earthquake happened.